2024

 August

-published by Cambridge University Press has been compiled and edited.
+Cambridge University Press has been compiled and edited.
+The book is

-The book is edited by Paul Davies, Sara Walker and George Ellis.
-Keith
+edited by Paul Davies, Sara Walker and George Ellis.
+Keith Farnsworth

-Farnsworth wrote the chapter "Living through downward causation:
+wrote the chapter "Living through downward causation: from molecules

-from molecules to ecosystems" with George Ellis and Luc Jaeger, and
+to ecosystems" with George Ellis and Luc Jaeger, and co-wrote with the

-co-wrote with the Oxford philosopher Christopher Timpson, a chapter on
+Oxford philosopher Christopher Timpson, a chapter on definitions of

 January

-(iDiv) has granted us full funding for a workshop to be held in Leipzig
+granted us full funding for a workshop to be held in Leipzig in

 Theme pages.

-Ellis and others to write two chapters for a book ( "Information
+George Ellis and others to write two chapters for a book (

-and Causality: From Matter to Life") to be published by Cambridge
+"Information and Causality: From Matter to Life") to be published by

 2014